truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/AddingISCSIShares.md

    c.
 Enter the host names or IP address of the ISNS servers to register with the iSCSI targets and portals of the system.
 Separate entries by pressing <kbd>Enter</kbd>.

    d.
 The value in **Pool Available Space Threshold** generates an alert when the pool has this percentage of space remaining.
       This is typically configured at the pool level when using zvols or at the extent level for both file and device-based extents.

    e.
 Enter the **iSCSI listen port**.
 Add the TCP port used to access the iSCSI target.
-The default is `3260`.
+The default is **3260**.

    f.
+(Optional, Enterprise-licensed systems only) Select **Asymmetrical Logical Unit Access (ALUA)** to enable it.
+Shows only on Enterprise-licensed systems.
+      Only enable if both the client and server systems support ALUA, and ALUA is enabled on both client and server.

+   g.
 Click **Save**.

 2. Add portals.
 Click **Portals** tab.